Chapter 14 : Progression

-The next couple of weeks were nothing out of the ordinary, except the practice sessions for Apparition started for the people who would be taking their tests in April, which included Mandy and Charlotte.
+The next couple of weeks were nothing out of the ordinary, except the practice sessions for Apparition started for the people who would be taking their tests in early May, which included Mandy and Charlotte.
 Other than that, life went on as normal; it rained a lot as spring came around the corner, we went to classes, Mandy saw Persephone and Sirius together in the hallway twice and talked about it a lot, and the escaped dementors were apprehended by the Ministry after ripping up loads of trees.

 The last Saturday in March, James came up to talk to Mandy, Charlotte and me as we were leaving breakfast.
 “I don’t know if you know, but tomorrow is my birthday!” he exclaimed.
 How would we not know?
 He’d been talking about it for over a month.
 He continued, “There’s going to be some festivities in the Gryffindor common room tomorrow night, and you’re invited.
 Consider yourselves very lucky and special, because I’ve never invited Slytherins.
 There will be Firewhisky.
 See you there!”
 He bounded off down the hall.

 So on Sunday night we all went over to the Gryffindor common room with high hopes.
 They always knew how to throw a party; I’d heard stories of post-Quidditch-match victory celebrations.
 And we were not disappointed: There were streamers and balloons all over their common room, and on the tables were heaps of food from Honeydukes.
 They had indeed even managed to get Firewhisky, as promised; how they had gotten all these things without a Hogsmeade trip was beyond me.

 James was by the window telling a story, surrounded by a small crowd.
 He was quite the entertainer, and thoroughly enjoying himself.
 I decided to wait until a bit later in the evening to wish James a happy birthday, because he seemed too occupied at the moment, so Mandy and I found Remus and talked to him.
 I asked him how they’d managed to get so much stuff from Hogsmeade, but he refused to tell.
 After a short while, Lily Evans came up to join us.